Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: CONCLUSION Conclusion

-A word of caution is in order for what concerns the validity of the mean-field approximation, used through the whole paper.
-Exceedingly large ion concentrations, caused either by too large initial concentrations or applied voltages, might bring about effects beyond mean-field that can at least partially invalidate the results presented here.
-The relevance of these effects, including ion-ion correlations \cite{Naji2013, Storey2012, Kanduc2010, Bonneau2023}, the formation of ionic pairs \cite{Adar2017} or ion finite-size effects \cite{Borukhov1997,Ben-Yaakov2009, Jiang2014, Hartel2017, Ma2022, Bultmann2022}, may depend on the specific kind of ions used, on the permittivity of the medium \cite{Schlaich2019,Palaia2022a}, on the pore size \cite{Hartel2017,Mendez-Morales2018}, on the temperature or on the nature of the electrode.
+The results presented here rely on the validity of the mean-field approximation.
+We discussed in section VI how exceedingly large ion concentrations, caused either by too large initial concentrations or applied voltages, might bring about effects beyond mean-field that can at least partially invalidate our results, in particular in the partially screened fully depleted regime.
+The significance of electrostatic correlations \cite{Naji2013, Storey2012, Kanduc2010, Bonneau2023}, but also of ion pair formation \cite{Adar2017} and finite-size effects \cite{Borukhov1997,Ben-Yaakov2009, Jiang2014, Hartel2017, Gupta2020, Ma2022, Bultmann2022}, may depend on the specific kind of ions used, the permittivity of the medium \cite{Schlaich2019,Palaia2022a}, the pore size \cite{Hartel2017,Mendez-Morales2018}, the temperature and the nature of the electrode.

 Our analysis contributes to the understanding of electrochemical devices and of confined charged materials, providing a clear mapping between any point in parameter space and mean-field relaxation times.
-This facilitates comparison among theories that include ion specificity, finite ion sizes, ionic correlations, hydrodynamics or geometric effects \cite{Werkhoven2018,Janssen2019,Lian2020,Ma2022,Yang2022}.
+This facilitates comparison among theories that include ion specificity, finite ion sizes, ionic correlations, hydrodynamics or geometric effects \cite{Werkhoven2018,Janssen2019,Lian2020,Gupta2020, Ma2022,Yang2022}.
 Finally, our work paves the way to the design of optimisation procedures for the charging of EDLCs \cite{Breitsprecher2018, Breitsprecher2020, phd}, with promising applications to energy production and recovery.